BayoDev/Discord-PlugBot/README.md

 The plugins will be integrated using the official ['load_extension'](https://docs.nextcord.dev/en/stable/ext/commands/extensions.html#primer) function of nextcord.

-The plugins must be a folder inside the 'plugins' folder and it must contain a file called 'main.py' with a setup function that takes 'bot' as a parameter.
+The plugins must be a folder inside the 'plugins' folder and it must contain a file called 'main.py' with a function called 'setup;' that takes 'bot' and '**kwargs' as a parameter.The 'kwargs' will contain some global configuration values from the config.ini  file.
 Check [this](https://docs.nextcord.dev/en/stable/ext/commands/extensions.html#primer) for official docs.

 The bot includes some utilities that can be used by the plugins.